AleAliSousa/Evo-M1-Trait-Data/Heffner_Masterton_1975/Heffner_Masterton_1975_TableI.ReadMe.md

 --> Snapshot

-Manually entered data (with some coping and pasting of particular parts)
+Manually entered data (with some copying and pasting of particular parts)

 Heffner_Masterton_1975_TableI_snapshot.xlsx